Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Analysis

-The two sources of systematic uncertainties are the M1 component of the excitation probability and contributions from electric dipole polarizability, i.e., virtual $E1$ excitations to collective structures at high energy.
-Based on a study of \isotope[7]{Li} \cite{Hausser1973}, which should be a fairly close analogue to \isotope[8]{Li}, the M1 contribution at the forward angles in our experiment is between 2-3\percent.
+The two sources of systematic uncertainties are the $M1$ component of the excitation probability and contributions from electric dipole polarizability, i.e., virtual $E1$ excitations to collective structures at high energy.
+Based on a study of \isotope[7]{Li} \cite{Hausser1973}, which should be a fairly close analogue to \isotope[8]{Li}, we estimate the $M1$ contribution at the forward angles in our experiment to be between 2-3\percent.
 Much less easily understood is the effect of the $E1$ dipole polarizability.
 Unlike \isotope[7]{Li}, which has a strong virtual excitation to the break up of \isotope[3]{H}+$\alpha$, \isotope[8]{Li} mainly virtually excites to levels that decay by neutron emission.
 Studies on the $E1$ dipole polarization effect in $^6$Li and $^7$Li suggest that this effect is small, on the order of less than 10\% at forward angles \cite{Hausser1973,Disdier1971}.
-With a conservative estimate of 3$\percent$ uncertainty due to the M1 excitation and a 10$\percent$ uncertainty due to the effect of $E1$ dipole polarizability, we adopt a systematic uncertainty of 3 e$^2$fm$^4$.
-More precise measurements in the future will need to more carefully consider and estimate the strength of the virtual $E1$ breakup.
+With a conservative estimate of 3$\percent$ uncertainty due to the M1 excitation and a 10$\percent$ uncertainty due to the effect of $E1$ dipole polarizability, we account for these by assigning a systematic uncertainty in the $\gamma$-ray peak area, which results in an uncertainty in the $B(E2)$ of 2 e$^2$fm$^4$.
+More precise measurements in the future that approach 10\% precision will need to more carefully consider and estimate the strength of the virtual $E1$ breakup.
 In addition, a calculation was performed using a coupled-channel code to estimate the effect of $E2$ excitations to the unbound 3$^+_1$ level, the level closest to the neutron threshold.
 It was found that the cross section for this excitation was a factor of 1000 less likely than to the first excited 1$^+$ level.
-It seems unlikely then that two step processes to known levels would significantly contribute to our deduced B(E2) value.
+It is therefore unlikely then that two-step processes to known levels would significantly contribute to our deduced $B(E2)$ value.

 Last, a possible mechanism for the population of the first 1$^+$ state in $^8$Li is the excitation from the non-resonant continuum in the Coulomb excitation process.
 The possible magnitude of this contribution is currently unknown.
 A future reaction theory calculation using, for example, the Extended Continuum Discretized Coupled Channels method \cite{Nunes1996,Summers2006,Summers2014}, would be able to estimate such a contribution.